lunar-natalie/kornucopia/README.md

     `Start development` task
       * Default keybind: `shift + ctrl/cmd + b`

-### Static assets
+### Dynamically loaded assets

-Assets hosted by the server are only updated on the server when referenced as native URLs (not strings) in client code.
-If the content of a static asset has changed, however is only referenced by a string, the server must be restarted for the new content to be displayed.
+Assets hosted by the server are only updated on the server when referenced statically in client code.
+If the content of a dynamically loaded static asset has changed, the bundle must be rebuilt for the new content to be displayed.

 ## Production server